Databricks

 Grant to existing and future tables

-- Granting permissions at Catalog level will automatically propagate the permissions for the existing and future Schemas (and consequently Tables)
+- Granting permissions at Catalog level will automatically propagate the permissions for the existing and future Schemas and Tables.

 To grant access, you have the two options below: